 From: ‘Green Onions’ (1962)

 Pete Townshend might have learned to play guitar by copying Steve Cropper’s licks on this brilliant instrumental, but ‘Green Onions’ begins and ends with the finger-licking-good keyboard playing of Booker T. Jones.
 Cropper’s blasts of fire are the perfect contrast to Jones’s midnight cool organ, which chugs playfully throughout the tune.
 Three minutes of stinky, funky perfection that should have been on the first list.
 Good call, readers.

 On the original list (which included Deep Purple’s ‘Hush’), we declared Jon Lord the “lord of the Hammond.”
 The readers agreed, demanding more great tracks from Jon and the band.
 More than any other Purple song, the readers said they loved and needed this revved-up classic.
 ‘Highway Star’ is a great choice, given Lord’s diesel-burning organ and Johann Sebastian Bach-inspired solo after the second verse.

-Readers were vocal in support of both the album cut and the live version of ‘Like a Rolling Stone.’
-Either way, you’ve got a great organ part and fabulous players (the Band’s Garth Hudson on concert recordings from ’66 and Al Kooper on the original studio edition).
+Readers were vocal in support of both the album cut and the live versions of ‘Like a Rolling Stone.’
+Either way, you’ve got a great organ part and fabulous players (Al Kooper on the studio edition and the Band’s Garth Hudson on concert recordings from ’66 and '74), but we're going with the original.
 The amazing fact is the 21-year-old Kooper wasn’t much of a keyboardist at the time, bluffed his way into the session and made up the part on the spot.
 Bob Dylan immediately recognized something interesting was happening and declared, “Turn the organ up!”
 Amen.